 by this Agreement be consummated as originally contemplated to the greatest extent possible.

 Governing Law; Submission to Jurisdiction.
-This Agreement is governed by and shall be construed in accordance with the internal laws of the State of Delaware without giving effect to any choice or conflict of law provision or rule that would require or permit the application of the laws of any other jurisdiction.
-Any Action arising out of or related to this Agreement, the licenses granted hereunder or the transactions contemplated hereby shall be instituted exclusively in the federal courts of the United States of America or the courts of the State of Utah, in each case located in Salt Lake City, and each party irrevocably submits to the exclusive jurisdiction of such courts in any such Action.
+This Agreement is governed by and shall be construed in accordance with the internal laws of the State of California without giving effect to any choice or conflict of law provision or rule that would require or permit the application of the laws of any other jurisdiction.
+Any Action arising out of or related to this Agreement, the licenses granted hereunder or the transactions contemplated hereby shall be instituted exclusively in the federal courts of the United States of America or the courts of the State of California, in each case located in San Francisco, and each party irrevocably submits to the exclusive jurisdiction of such courts in any such Action.
 In the event of any Action arising out of or related to this Agreement, the licenses granted hereunder or the transactions contemplated hereby, the prevailing party thereto shall be entitled to, in addition to any other damages assessed, its reasonable attorneys’ fees and all other costs and expenses incurred in connection therewith, including, without limitation, cost of collection and enforcement and in pursuit of insurance claims; provided that any obligation by Party A hereunder remains subject to Section 13.2.

 WAIVER OF JURY TRIAL.
 EACH PARTY IRREVOCABLY AND UNCONDITIONALLY WAIVES ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY IN RESPECT OF ANY ACTION ARISING OUT OF OR RELATING TO THIS AGREEMENT, THE LICENSES GRANTED HEREUNDER OR THE TRANSACTIONS CONTEMPLATED HEREBY.